Help us reach the day when all children have access to a quality education by supporting Teach For America.

 Supporting Teach For America through a planned gift in the form of a trust ensures a lasting impact on education.
 By incorporating Teach For America into your trust, you not only foster positive change in students' lives but also create a meaningful legacy that aligns with your philanthropic goals.

 How It Works

-By setting up a trust and naming Teach For America as the beneficiary, you make a lasting gift to Teach For America while also creating benefits for you and/or your heirs.
+By establishing a trust and designating Teach For America as the beneficiary, you create a meaningful and enduring gift while also enjoying benefits for yourself and/or your heirs.

-There are several kinds of specialized trusts for which Teach For America can be named as the beneficiary, including Charitable Remainder Unitrusts, Charitable Remainder Annuity Trusts, and Charitable Lead Trusts.
-Teach For America may also be named as an alternative beneficiary of a trust primarily for the benefit of family members or other individuals, to receive the trust property only in the event that the primary beneficiaries are no longer living.
+There are various specialized trusts, such as Charitable Remainder Unitrusts, Charitable Remainder Annuity Trusts, and Charitable Lead Trusts, where Teach For America can be named as the beneficiary.
+Additionally, Teach For America can be designated as an alternative beneficiary in trusts primarily benefiting family members or others, receiving the trust property only if the primary beneficiaries are no longer living.

-For more information about making a gift to Teach For America through a trust, including the benefits of different types of trusts, please work with your own legal counsel and/or accountant and contact us to arrange the terms of the gift.
+For more details on making a gift through a trust, and to explore the advantages of different trust types, we encourage you to work with your legal counsel and/or accountant and reach out to us to discuss the terms of your planned gift.

 Please note that we are unable to serve as a trustee.